 The Company believes taking measured and informed risks is an important element of its strategy.
 The Board maintains an active role in the Company's risk oversight.
-Given the current economic climate, the Board has become increasingly active in identifying and mitigating broader systematic risks.
+Given the current economic climate, the Board has become increasingly active in identifying and seeking to mitigate broader systematic risks.
 All material transactions and decisions are presented to the Board, and the Board engages in active discussions, challenging management while using their experiences to improve the Company.
-Additionally, the Board has a depth of risk management experience, including one Board member with over 30 years of experience as an insurance broker.
+The Board has a depth of risk management experience, including one Board member with over 30 years of experience as an insurance broker.
 The Board members frequently have discussions with members of management outside of the meetings, and have the authority to call on experts where appropriate.
-Additionally, in accordance with the Audit Committee Charter, the Audit Committee reviews and discusses with management and the Company's independent auditor, the Company's (i) significant exposures (whether financial, operating or otherwise), and (ii) the Company's risk assessment and risk management policies.
+Additionally, in accordance with the Audit Committee Charter, the Audit Committee reviews and discusses with management and the Company's independent auditor, the Company's (i) significant exposures (whether financial, operating or otherwise), and (ii) risk assessment and risk management policies.
+The Compensation Committee monitors the risks that may be created through the Company's compensation programs.